 I got my son back home with just one day to spare before he got locked in

-The relief I felt to have my son home is beyond words.
+The relief I felt to have my son back with me is beyond words.
 I don’t think there are enough words to describe the relief and gratitude of having a loved one come home when there is a real crisis all around and a danger you may not get to be able to see them.

 None of us were prepared for what happened next